BitBagCommerce/SyliusCmsPlugin/README.md

 For more information about how to do it, read [Sylius template customization guide](http://docs.sylius.org/en/latest/customization/template.html).
 If you are lazy guy, take a look at
 `vendor/bitbag/cms-plugin/src/Resources/views/Page/show.html.twig` template, create `show.html.twig` file in `app/Resources/BitBagCmsPlugin/views` directory and paste the vendor's `show.html.twig` file content to it.
- Now you can do whatever you want with it :slightly_smiling_face:
+ Now you can do whatever you want with it :slightly_smiling_face:.

+Of course, if you have already enabled Sylius' theme feature, place your template override in your theme directory.

  There's also a twig method which allows rendering the link template for the page by its code named `bitbag_render_page_link_by_code` which obviously takes the code as a parameter.